 Difficult decisions are part of a manager’s job.
 Managers are under a lot of pressure to perform and deal with stressful situations with grace and ease.
-The question is meant to tell the interviewer about your ability to deal with stressful situations and handle the pressure.
+The question is meant to tell the interviewer about your ability to deal with stressful situations and handle pressure.

 The answer must demonstrate your ability to take on stressful situations in a positive way.
-Mention the steps you take to manage stress like organizing, clearing your mind, do stress managing exercises like deep breathing, etc. To elevate the answer you should also mention the techniques you use to make sure a stressful situation is a rarity in the future.
+Mention the steps you take to manage stress like organizing, clearing your mind, doing stress managing exercises like deep breathing, etc. To elevate the answer you should also mention the techniques you use to make sure a stressful situation is a rarity in the future.
 Sharing an example of a stressful situation you managed to deal with effectively.

 What is your approach to delegating work to the team?

-It is an important question in an interview for a management position, so make sure you are prepared to answer it.
+This is an important question in an interview for a management position, so make sure you are prepared to answer it.
 The interviewer wants to hear that you are good at delegating tasks.
 Managers are supposed to divide tasks effectively and fairly to keep things running smoothly.